Lakura225/TSassign/README.txt

 new.py - opens a csv distributes into 4 lists afterwords sorts them( figured why not sort them before putting them in saves some headache) then puts them into the database

+displaytutees.py - Al - needs a search arg to give it a tutor ID, then makes a list of said tutors tutees